 - Corner cabinets have been rescued from dark, inconvenient obscurity by new takes on the traditional Lazy Susan such as corner drawers, rotating recycling bins, and rotating hanging racks for pots and pans.

-You don’t need a butler to enjoy the benefits of his pantry.
+You don’t need a butler to enjoy the benefits of a butler’s pantry.
 This room or hallway off the kitchen serves as a food-prep space and storage area for dishes and small appliances.

 - If you’ve got the room for it, a small desk, built-in or not, gives you a place to sit and do paperwork without cluttering your kitchen area.